aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/translate-markdown-to-document-object-model/_index.md

 |{{< highlight csharp >}}// Use a document builder to add content to the document.
 DocumentBuilder builder = new DocumentBuilder();

-// Make the text Bold.builder.Font.Bold = true;
+// Make the text Bold.
+builder.Font.Bold = true;
 builder.Writeln("This text will be Bold");{{< /highlight >}} ||
 | **Italic**<br />`*italic text*` | `Font.Italic = true` |
 |{{< highlight csharp >}}// Use a document builder to add content to the document.